run-llama/llama_index/llama-index-packs/llama-index-packs-deeplake-multimodal-retrieval/README.md

 # DeepLake DeepMemory Pack

-This LlamaPack inserts your multimodal data (texts, images) into deeplake and insantiates an deeplake retriever, which will use clip for embedding images and GPT4-V during runtime.
+This LlamaPack inserts your multimodal data (texts, images) into deeplake and instantiates an deeplake retriever, which will use clip for embedding images and GPT4-V during runtime.

 ## CLI Usage